euffelmann/bpc/README.md

         pgs_liab <- pgs_obs$SCORESUM * sqrt(h2o_to_h2l(K = 0.01))
         ```

-    -   SBayesR: To achieve well-calibrated PGSs, the GWAS betas and standard errors need to be transformed to the standardized observed scale with 50% case ascertainment first before SBayesR can be used.
+    -   SBayesR: To achieve well-calibrated PGSs, the GWAS betas (on the log-odds scale) and standard errors need to be transformed to the standardized observed scale with 50% case ascertainment first before SBayesR can be used.

         ```
         ## R code: